lengning/EBSeq/Galaxy/README.md

 https://github.com/lengning/EBSeq/blob/master/Galaxy/EBSeq.Galaxy.Manual.pdf

-To download this pdf, click the 'raw' button
+To download this pdf, click the 'raw' button in the manual page